General GRE FAQ

 Is there a guessing penalty on the GRE?
 No, so make sure you put in an answer for every question.
 And make sure you save a minute or two to bubble in any remaining questions.

 What is the score range for the GRE?
 130 to 170 for both verbal and math scores (in 1-point increments) and 1 to 6 for the essay score (in half-point increments).
-153 is about average for both verbal and math, and 4.0 is about average for the AWA score.
+153 is about average for both verbal, 155 is about average for math, and 4.0 is about average for the AWA score.
 (AWA = Analytical Writing Assessment = essays.)
+More on GRE scoring here.

 What's a "good" GRE score?
 A few points higher than the average score at your desired program.
 Here's a table with official percentile info.